 A really great reason to consider a career in massage therapy is the job outlook prediction.
 The Bureau of Labor Statistics states that between now and 2026, careers that fall under the massage therapy heading are predicted to grow 24 percent.
-This is a much higher rate than the average growth for most other careers.
+This is a much higher rate than the average growth for careers.
 Continued career growth means there will be an increase in demand for certified massage therapists.

 Franchises that specialize in massage are continuing to pop up in strip malls across the country.
 If you’re looking for a career in a structured, corporate-run environment, then this is a good option to check out.

 Spas are a popular destination for those looking for a massage.
 Receiving a massage at a spa can be a bit more glamorous than going to a local franchise.
 It is also a bit more costly.
 But it’s a great place for you to grow clientele and gain experience for your resume!

 Chiropractic and medical offices have massage therapists as employees now.
 Massages are undeniably beneficial to healing and are proven to work in conjunction with some medical and chiropractic treatments.

 Self-employed massage therapists are typically the most in control when it comes to their career.
 They can choose their clients and their work hours, and they don’t have to split the cost of their services with anyone.